csvpath/csvpath/README.md

 The modification part of a CsvPath is not wrapped in brackets.
 This part of the path modifies any matching row.
 The basics are:
 - `#say='hoo!'` means set the value of the column with the "say" header to "hoo!"
 - variables, indicated by a leading '@', that were set in the matching part can be used in the modification part
-- `$[@line]#3="cactus"` means a set the 3rd column value to "cactus" in the row indicated by the variable @line in the current file, indicated with the '$'
+- `$[@line]#3="cactus"` means a set the 4th column (zero-based) value to "cactus" in the row indicated by the variable @line in the current file, indicated with the '$'
-- `#1>"n/a"` adds a new column following the 2nd column (zero-based!) with the value in that row being 'n/a'
+- `#1>"n/a"` adds a new column following the 2nd column (zero-based) with the value in that row being 'n/a'
 - `#firstname>#lastname="fred"` adds a "lastname" column after the "firstname" column and gives the matched row the value "fred"
-- `#NumberOfFreds="this is fred @n"` means set the column with the header "NumberOfFreds" to the value of the @n variable.
+- `#NumberOfFreds="this is fred @n"` means set the column with the header "NumberOfFreds" to the string using value of the @n variable.
 Presumably in the matching part we had declared something like `[#firstname="fred" @n=count()]`.
 - `#|>#cactus=""` means add a column after the last column, whatever number column it may be, with the header "cactus" and no value entered.
 The "|" indicates the ending column.
 The ">" say add a column. #cactus is the header given to the new column.
 And ="" says don't assign a value.
 Or you could simply say: `#|>#cactus` to do the same
-- .^>#cactus="prickly pear" does the same but creating a new first column named "cactus" and setting the value of matched rows to "prickly pear".
+- `#^>#cactus="prickly pear"` does the same but creating a new first column named "cactus" and setting the value of matched rows to "prickly pear".
 This new column is the new #0 column and the old #0 column is now #1.
+- `_|>#0="fussy bug" #1="furry fly" #3=4.45 #|="last column"` says add a new row and set the columns to the values indicated with the last column, whatever number it might be, to the value "last column".
+- `=1^>` or `=^>` mean add a new blank row above this row.
+- `=2v>` means add two new blank rows below this row.

+CsvPath is a copy-on-write system.
+It creates a copy of the file you are reading rows from.
+The copy has any modifications you make.
+In order to do this, CsvPath needs a window around the current row.
+If you open a CsvPath using a 10-line window, the changes you make must be within 10 rows.

-#All that could change!!
+#All that could change!
 In fact, anything could change.
-This project hobby.
+This project is a hobby.